SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: More comparison results on downstream dataset fine-tuning

-In the downstream dataset fine-tuning experiments of the main paper, we show the qualitative results on Stable Diffusion 1.5 with resolution 512.
-In this section, we show more results on Stable Diffusion 2.0 and 3.0 with resolutions 768 and 1,024.
-The results from Stable Diffusion 2.0 and 3.0 are shown in Fig.~\ref{fig:SD2.0-results} and Fig.~\ref{fig:SD3.0-results} respectively.
-It can be seen that our model generates images that contain most of the features in the target domain and are well consistent with the given prompts.
+\reb{\textbf{Visualization results.}} We compare our model with LoRA~\citep{hu2021lora}, Adaptformer~\citep{chen2022adaptformer}, LT-SFT~\citep{ansell2021Lt-sft} and full-parameter finetuning method.
+We train all methods for 5,000 iterations and use the trained models to generate 500 images based on 500 text descriptions (generated by GPT-4).
+The quantitative results are presented in the main paper.
+In this section, we show more qualitative results on Stable Diffusion 1.5, 2.0, and 3.0 with resolutions 512, 768, and 1,024.
+The results from Stable Diffusion 1.5, 2.0, and 3.0 are shown in Figs.~\ref{fig:SD1.5-results}-~\ref{fig:SD3.0-results} respectively.
+It can be seen that our model generates images \yr{that} contain most of the features \yr{in} the target domain and \yr{are well} consistent with the given prompts under different datasets. \reb{Moreover, to show the generation diversity of Our SaRA, we further generate more images by the trained SaRA weights on Stable Diffusion 1.5, 2.0, and 3.0, where for each SaRA weight, we generate 5 images with the same prompt and different random seeds.
+The generated results are shown in Fig.~\ref{fig:more SD1.5-results}-~\ref{fig:more SD3.0-results}.
+It can be seen that SaRA can generate the target-domain images with high diversity, while keeping the semantics consistent with the given prompts, demonstrating a good preservation of the model prior.}